 A design is multi-channel when a section of the circuitry is repeated.
 This is done at the sheet symbol level, either by:

 These two approaches to creating a multi-channel design are shown in the images above.
-In the first image, there are four sheet symbols that all reference the same child sheet (
+In the image on the left there are four sheet symbols that all reference the same child sheet (

-OutputChannel.SchDoc is repeated twice by the presence of the Repeat keyword in the Designator field of the Sheet Symbol.
+OutputChannel.SchDoc is repeated 2 times, by the presence of the Repeat keyword in the Designator field of the Sheet Symbol.

 When the project is compiled, repeated component designators and net names are resolved by applying a standard naming scheme.
 For example, one naming scheme is to add a channel index to the repeated components and net identifiers (Net Labels and Ports), as shown in the highlights in the images below.